-5.3.3.1 Notwithstanding DUT Rule G12(1) a sub-minimum of 40% is required for the practical component of all subjects in which the semester mark is made up of theory and practical components.
+5.3.3.1 Notwithstanding DUT Rule G12(1) a sub-minimum of 40% is required for the practical component of all modules in which the semester mark is made up of theory and practical components.
 These are indicated in Table 5.1Programme Structure.
 (Approved by Senate Rules Comm wef 2014/10)

-In addition to the DUT Rule G16, and all prerequisite subjects as identified in the Programme Structure (5.1), the following programme rules apply:-
+In addition to the DUT Rule G16, and all prerequisite module as identified in the Programme Structure (5.1), the following programme rules apply:-

-5.3.4.1 Promotion from Semester I to Semester 2: Students must pass a minimum of 2 subjects, one of which must be Chemistry I or Microbiology I
+Students must pass a minimum of two modules, one of which must be Chemistry I or Microbiology I